 Substances hazardous to water

 Substances hazardous to water are solid, liquid and gaseous substances that are likely to have a lasting detrimental effect on the physical, chemical or biological properties of water.
 The Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, with the approval of the Federal Council, issues general administrative regulations in which substances hazardous to water are defined in more detail and classified according to their hazard potential for humans and the environment.
-Substances hazardous to water are divided into "not hazardous to water", water hazard class (WGK) WGK 1, WGK 2 and WGK 3.
+Substances hazardous to water are divided into "not hazardous to water", "generally hazardous to water" and water hazard classes (WGK) WGK 1, WGK 2 and WGK 3.

-Substances hazardous to water are stored in systems such as canisters or tanks.
-These systems must be designed and operated in such a way that substances hazardous to water cannot escape.
+Substances hazardous to water may be stored, filled, handled, manufactured, treated and/or used in installations.
+These facilities must be designed and operated in such a way that substances hazardous to water cannot escape.
 They must be leak-proof, stable and sufficiently resistant to the expected mechanical, thermal and chemical influences.

 The construction, operation, modification and decommissioning of facilities for the storage, filling, production and treatment of substances hazardous to water must be reported.

-If systems for handling substances hazardous to water are set up and operated without being inspected or if the required safety devices are missing and an accident occurs, the necessary remedial measures will be very expensive.
+If systems for handling substances hazardous to water are set up and operated without being inspected or if the necessary safety equipment is missing and an accident occurs, the necessary remediation measures are very costly.
 At the same time, there is a risk of criminal prosecution of the operator in accordance with Section 324 of the German Criminal Code.
 The construction, operation, modification and decommissioning of facilities for the storage, filling, production and treatment of substances hazardous to water must be reported.

 The water protection requirements for heating oil tanks are